 CASSATA Explained with photos

-I have written about making cassata many times and rewriting the recipe is not necessary so I will provide links at the bottom of this post.
+I have written about making cassata many times and rewriting the recipe is unnecessary.
+I will provide links at the bottom of this post.

 I did take a few photos.
 The photos and a few notes tell the story.